Initiatives for Society

 Iconia Hospitality K.K. ("ICN") has implemented various initiatives to contribute to local communities in many areas.

 Opened "Narita Hospitality Academy" on June 1, 2023, in Narita city, Chiba prefecture, which is a post-arrival training facility specializing in hospitality internships for foreign technical interns.
 It provides unique training programs of hospitality personnel by providing a general Japanese language program as well as the spirit and culture of Japanese hospitality, in the aim to make them acquire the knowledge and specialized skills as hotel staff.
-Since its opening, total 282 interns participated in the training and started to work at ICN managed hotels.
+Since its opening, total 358 interns (Note 1) participated in the training and started to work at ICN managed hotels.
 In June 2024, an annex facility was opened, which will increase the number of students accepted.
+In June 2024, an annex facility was opened, which increased the number of students accepted.
+Furthermore, the academy started accepting interns in the building cleaning category in October 2025.

 Collaboration with local community